Efe Sodje: International career

-Although born in England Sodje like his brother Sam represented Nigeria at international level.
+Although born in England, Sodje like his brother Sam represented Nigeria at international level.
 He was part of the squad that finished second to Cameroon in the 2000 African Cup of Nations.

 He was also part of the Nigeria squad that went to the 2002 FIFA World Cup making two appearances against Argentina and England.
-So far Sodje has played 12 times, scoring once in a 2–1 friendly win against Republic of Ireland in 2002.
+Sodje played 12 times, scoring once in a 2–1 friendly win against Republic of Ireland in 2002.

 Personal life

 Born in Greenwich, London, his family originate from Warri, in Delta State, Nigeria.
 Sodje is the eldest of four brothers who all play football; three of them professionally and one semi-professionally.
-Sam, Akpo (the youngest of the four) have both played alongside Efe.
-He played alongside Akpo at Huddersfield Town and he has represented Nigeria at international level with Sam.
+Sam and Akpo (the youngest of the four) have both played alongside him; he played alongside Akpo at Huddersfield Town and he has represented Nigeria at international level with Sam.
 Steve, who plays semi-professionally has never played a Football League game.
 Another brother, Bright, used to play rugby league and rugby union.
 His nephew Onome Sodje has also played professionally in England.

-Sodje is famous for wearing a do-rag, something he started doing in 1994 at the request of his mother.
-The headband often has the words "Against All Odds".
+Sodje started wearing a do-rag in 1994 at the request of his mother.

 In September 2017, Sodje (along with his brothers Stephen and Bright) was sentenced to 18 months in prison for fraud, having siphoned off money from a charity, the Sodje Sports Foundation.